eweix/ngp-van-data-entry-doc/README.md

 You now have a phone bank list for all wards in your RC that excludes anyone who has picked up the phone in the last 7 days.

 ## Alternative criteria
 Depending on your situation, you might want to exclude any type of phone contact.
 Unchecking all the canvass results checkboxes will include any canvass result.
-Any canvass result + Contact Type: `Phone` = anyone who's been called.
+In other words, `any canvass result` + Contact Type: `Phone` = anyone who's been called.

 This is the list of Canvass Results that OpenVPB callers can select for non-answers:
 - `Not Home`